 The Lab is a tool for communication and lobbying

-Through this website, and especially through the videos of the workshops and masterclasses and a creative communication on social networks, the Lab is an idea stirrer.
+Through this website, and especially through reports of the workshops, videos of the masterclasses and a creative communication on social networks, the Lab is an idea stirrer.
 It will carry these ideas to the public institutions.

 The Lab Observatory shows the initiatives taken in other countries on the gender inequality issue in the cinema industry in order to broaden the overview and stimulate creativity.

 The Lab aims at the following, regarding the position occupied by women in the cinema industry: